 Tel 01449 711642 Email: enquiries@mastersaddlers.co.uk

-City & Guilds Level 2 - Intermediate Skills
+City & Guilds Level 2 - Diploma in Saddlery (Intermediate Skills)

 The C & G Saddlery Skill Assessments are the recognised qualifications for the saddlery trade and form the foundation of the criteria for individual membership of the Society of Master Saddlers.